Strain effects in phosphorous bound exciton transitions in silicon: Experimental setup

-The measurement scheme is presented in Fig. \ref{fig:exciton_scheme}(a).
+The measurement scheme is presented in Fig.~\ref{fig:exciton_scheme}(a).
 The samples studied are uniformly doped silicon chips onto which two gold electrodes with length of 100~$\mu$m and separated by 60~$\mu$m (CZ sample) or 100~$\mu$m (FZ sample) are fabricated using electron beam lithography and liftoff techniques.
-For the measurements the samples are placed inside a dry dilution fridge (Bluefors LD400), which however is mostly operated at 3.3 K temperatures for the data presented here.
-The laser (tunable diode laser 1045-1085 nm, Newport TLB-6722) is guided via free space from outside the cryostat to a fixed lens (NA=0.83) above the sample chip.
-The laserspot diameter is roughly 60 $\mu$m in the data presented, and hence far from the diffraction limit.
-The sample is glued on a piezo stage (Attocube ANPxyz101/2) allowing us to align and focus the laser spot with the readout electrodes using an infrared camera outside the cryostat.
-The electrodes connect to a voltage (CZ measurements) or a current source (FZ measurements).
-Current and voltage are measured over the sample with a low noise current amplifier (Femto DLPCA-200), and a low noise voltage preamplifier (DL instruments model 1201), respectively.
-The amplified signals are read out with a digital oscilloscope (Rohde \& Schwarz RTB2004).
-We also have LEDs (peak wavelength 1020~nm) inside the cryostat to provide light with energy above the silicon bandgap.
-The magnetic field is created by a homemade superconducting magnet in the Helmholtz configuration.
-The magnetic field direction is perpendicular to the light field direction, meaning we are using the Voigt geometry here, allowing us to address all the transitions with linearly polarized light.
+Experiments were carried out inside a ``dry'' dilution fridge, which however is mostly operated at 3.3~K temperatures for the data presented here.
+The laser spot diameter is roughly 50~$\mu$m in the data presented, and hence far from the diffraction limit.
+Sample is placed on a piezo stage which allows us to align and focus the laser spot with the readout electrodes using an infrared camera outside the cryostat.
+The electrodes connect to a voltage (CZ measurements) or a current source (FZ measurements) and measured signals are amplified using low noise amplifiers.
+Current-voltage characteristics of the sample are presented in Supplementary Material section~\ref{sec:IVdetails}.
+We have LEDs (peak wavelength 1020~nm) inside the cryostat to provide light with energy above the silicon bandgap.
+The magnetic field direction is perpendicular to the light propagation direction, meaning we are using the Voigt geometry here, allowing us to address all the transitions with linearly polarized light.
 The magnet is calibrated with a Hall sensor.
-We have a small uncertainty in the location of the sample with regards to the calibration location, from which we estimate a conservative error range of $\pm 5$ \% for the magnetic field calibration.
+We have a small uncertainty in the location of the sample with regards to the calibration location, from which we estimate a conservative error range of $\pm 5$~\% for the magnetic field calibration.
+See Supplementary Material section~\ref{sec:measurementsetup} for more details about the measurement setup.

 Figure \ref{fig:exciton_scheme}(b-c) shows schematically the six allowed bound exciton transitions and Fig.\ref{fig:exciton_scheme}(d) depicts the signal we would expect to get in different magnetic fields.
 The actual measured signal is shown in Fig. \ref{fig:4K_magnet_sweep}(c).
 There are several main differences which we assign to the effects of strain.